SaminRK/FS3A/README.md

 # FAST-EF

-This repository contains the code and setup files for FAST-EF.
+This repository contains the code and setup files for FS3A of the paper "Federated 3GPP Mobile Edge Computing Systems: A Transparent Proxy for Third Party Authentication With Application Mobility Support" [https://doi.org/10.1109/ACCESS.2022.3162851](https://doi.org/10.1109/ACCESS.2022.3162851)

 ## Repository structure